datacarpentry/NEON-R-Tabular-Time-Series/TS00-Intro-To-Tabular-Time-Series.Rmd

 dateCreated:  2015-10-22
 lastModified: 2015-10-29
 tags: [module-1]
-description: "This lesson explains the fundamental principles, functions, and metadata that you need to work with tabular (.csv) temporal data in R."
+description: "This learning module explains the fundamental principles, functions, and metadata that you need to work with tabular (.csv) temporal data in R."
 image:
   feature: NEONCarpentryHeader_2.png
   credit: A collaboration between the National Ecological Observatory Network (NEON) and Data Carpentry